ravivats/ravivats.github.io/_posts/2020-09-06-headstart-ml-p02-stats-interview-questions.md

     Therefore, probability P(E) =  24/256 = 3/32.

 4. Imagine a deck of 500 cards numbered from 1 to 5000.
-If all the cards are shuffled randomly and you are asked to pick 3 cards, one at a time, what is the probability of each subsequent card being larger than the previous drawn card?
+If all the cards are shuffled randomly and you are asked to pick 3 cards, one at a time, what is the probability of each subsequent card being larger than the previously drawn card?

-    **Solution**: Let us assume that the 3 drawn cards have numbers A, B, C, where A < B <> C.
+    **Solution**: Let us assume that the 3 drawn cards have numbers A, B, C, where A < B < C.

     They can be pulled in the sequence of ABC, BAC, ... etc.

-    Hence, total numbers of sequences they can be pulled out = 3P1 = 6
+    Hence, the total numbers of sequences they can be pulled out = 3P1 = 6

-    In those 6 sequences, only in ABC sequence, each subsequent card being larger than the previous drawn card.
+    In those 6 sequences, only in ABC sequence, each subsequent card being larger than the previously drawn card.

     Hence, no. of favorable sequences: 1